ibm-cloud-docs/openshift/registry.md

 For workloads in other Kubernetes namespaces in the cluster to pull container images from a private registry, you can now copy only the `all-icr-io` image pull secret to that Kubernetes project.
 Then, specify the `all-icr-io` secret in your service account or deployment.
 You don't need to copy the image pull secret that matches the regional registry of your image anymore.
 Also, keep in mind that you don't need image pull secrets for public registries, which don't require authentication.

 After I copy or create an image pull secret in another {{site.data.keyword.redhat_openshift_notm}} project, am I done?
 :   Not quite.
 Your containers must be authorized to pull images by using the secret that you created.
 You can add the image pull secret to the service account for the namespace, or refer to the secret in each deployment.
 For instructions, see [Using the image pull secret to deploy containers](#use_imagePullSecret).

 ### Private network connection to `icr.io` registries
 {: #cluster_registry_auth_private}

-When you use the private network to pull images, your image pull traffic is not charged as [public bandwidth](/docs/openshift?topic=openshift-costs#bandwidth), because the traffic is on the private network.
-For more information, see the [{{site.data.keyword.registrylong_notm}} private network documentation](/docs/Registry?topic=Registry-registry_private).
-{: note}

 When you set up your {{site.data.keyword.cloud_notm}} account to use service endpoints, you can use a private network connection to push images to and to pull images from {{site.data.keyword.registrylong_notm}}.
 {: shortdesc}